Adding a Talent Trial is easy!

 Talent Trial Settings

-To manage the settings of the Talent Trial, click on Overview.
+To manage the settings of the Talent Trial, click on Settings under your Talent Trial name.

-You can edit the script name, summary and the message to candidates here.
+You can edit the assessment name, summary and the message to candidates here.

 You have several options under Talent Trial Settings.
-You can choose to time Talent Trial completion, enable final feedback question, randomize question and multiple choice answer order, and limit number of questions.
+You can choose to time Talent Trial completion, enable final feedback question, randomize questions and multiple choice answer order, and limit number of questions.

 You can also choose to display results in text or percentages under Displaying of Score.